Skip to content

 Deterministic AST-based context for coding agents.

-Context Master runs an MCP server inside VS Code and exposes AST graph-aware tools that let agents navigate symbols, references, and file structure using language-intelligence data obtained from the VSCode API instead of plain text guessing.
+Context Master runs an MCP server inside VS Code and exposes opinionated and streamlined tools that let agents navigate along the edges of the AST tree using data obtained from the VSCode API.
+This prevents hallucinations or ambiguous results from regular grepping through files.

 Why Context Master?